How To Find Replacement Guitar Necks | Licensed Guitar Necks

-Listed below are tips on finding Guitar Necks, Refretting or Refret (re-fret), Guitar Neck Replacement Companies, and Neck Resources in general.
+Listed below are tips on finding Guitar Necks, Refretting or Refret (re-fret) tips, and Guitar Neck Replacement Companies.
 At some point as a guitarist, you may find that your guitar neck either needs replaced, fixed, or refretted.
 Please visit our Refretting and Refret Page to find out more on how to change the frets on your guitar.
 Below we will list several website links and information to help in your search for Guitar Neck Resources including replacement necks.

 There are many types of guitar necks to choose from depending on the type of guitar that you play.
 For Example, A Gibson Les Paul requires a Set Neck or Glued in Neck while a Fender Stratocaster orTelecaster requires a bolt on neck.
 Replacement necks can come in many sizes and shapes and the fret size can be different too.
 For Example the Fender SRV Stratocaster typically comes standard with Jumbo Frets and a Large C Shaped Style Neck.
 Generally the larger the Neck and Fret Size the more experienced the Guitarist should be.
 The thinner the neck, and smaller the frets, the easier it is to play chords generally.
 Also, if you have smaller hands a thinner neck and smaller frets may be more of what your looking for in a guitar.
 So check around at your local guitar stores and try some different sized necks with varied fret sizes to see what best fits your needs as a guitar player.